donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

   > svc-api/Dockerfile
 ```

-- Don’t create an environment.
-AWS Copilot will create the application along for the first service: `svc-api` .
+- Don’t create an environment yet.

+AWS Copilot will create the application along for the first service: `svc-api`.
 At the end of the process, when Copilot asks if you’d like to deploy a test environment, choose “N (no)”.
 We are going to manually create the environment in the next task.

 ```
 Application name: test-webtopdf